-As set out in more detail in section 5 above, the Company's Depositary, Société Générale S.A.
-London Branch, is responsible for the safekeeping of all scheme property of the Company.
-Custody services for the Funds are undertaken by Société Générale S.A.
-London Branch who will therefore hold all scheme property on behalf of the Company.
+As set out in more detail in section 5 above, the Company's Depositary, NatWest Trustee and Depositary Services Limited, has delegated safekeeping of the Scheme Property to The Northern Trust Company (acting through its London Branch).
+Custody services for the Funds are undertaken by The Northern Trust Company (acting through its London Branch) who will therefore hold all Scheme Property on behalf of the Company.

-20. Receiving payments from the ACD
+20 Receiving payments from the ACD